This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to Keep Salad Fresh

-Have you ever wondered How to Keep Salad Fresh?
-I know that we used to struggle with keeping our saldd beautiful and crisp.
+We used to struggle with keeping our salad beautiful and crisp.
 We would buy it from the store and it always seemed to go bad before we could use it all.

 1. Buy Darker Green lettuce.

 The lighter green lettuce like iceberg tends to go bad faster.
 By buying darker green lettuce you will actually save more money.
-Not only is darker lettuce healthier for you, but they last longer in your fridge.
+Not only is the darker lettuce healthier for you, but they last longer in your fridge.

 2. Store Your lettuce in a small container that is sealed.

 In our experience, when you can keep as much air out, your lettuce will last longer.
 If you want, you can get a foodsaver to seal your containers and really get the air out, or you can just buy some nicer Rubbermaid containers to help keep the air out.

 3. Add a Paper Towel in your Container.

 This tip is really easy!
 Keep your a folded up paper towel in your container.
 Just fold up a paper towel and place it on top of your salad before you place the lid on.

 4. Keep Other Salad Ingredients separate.

 Don’t add your dressing, tomatoes, cucumbers, cheese, carrots, and other ingredients to your salad before you store it.
 You want to keep them separate.

 5. Buy Organic.

 If you can, try to buy organic lettuce.
 Organic lettuce tends to be on the shelf for less time than the regular lettuce.

 What are your tips to keep salad fresh?